 - Port: your SFTP Port

-Go to Sites/Manage/Domains and open the SITENAME.kinsta.com domain to check if your site looks as it should.
-Please be aware that once you click on any of the links on that page, it will take you to the original site at your old hosting, however, you can test the final site through a local hosts file change.
+Go to your site’s “Domains” screen and open the temporary URL (sitename.kinsta.cloud) to check if your site looks as it should.
+Please be aware that once you click on any of the links on that page, it will take you to the original site at your old hosting.
+If you used your live domain during the install creation, you can preview your site by changing your local hosts file.

-Add your final domain at Sites/Manage/Domains.
-Please make sure you add “yoursite.com” and “www.yoursite.com” if you use both versions of your domain.
+- Add “yoursite.com” and “www.yoursite.com” if you use both versions of your domain.

 Update your DNS settings to point at Kinsta.